 Having perfect painted nails is a dream of every woman.
 Nails reflect how well-groomed you are, they add a touch of elegance and sophistication.

 The healthcare facilities which allow their nurses to wear nail polish or acrylics are very rare.
-Mostly, there are restrictions and sometimes even complete ban on the use of nail polish.
+Mostly, there are restrictions and sometimes even a complete ban on the use of nail polish.

 As already mentioned above, the use of nail polish depends on the department in which a nurse works.